yourpurebredpuppy logo

 2. Separation anxiety.
 More than most other breeds, English Setters need a great deal of companionship and do not like being left alone for more than a few hours.
 They tend to express their unhappiness through destructive chewing and barking.
 If you work all day, this is not the breed for you.

 3. Stubbornness.
 English Setters are sweet-natured but have a strong stubborn streak.
 You must show them, through absolute consistency, that you mean what you say.
-Read more about English Setter Training.
+Read my free online training programs.

 4. Grooming.
 Coat care is a big responsibility in the English Setter.
 To keep the silky coat free of mats and tangles, English Setters require regular brushing and combing, and also clipping and trimming every few months.
 English Setters from show lines typically have more profuse coats that need much more extensive grooming than English Setters from field lines.